AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.v1.39.Spec.md

 * `uniform` (boolean, optional): if set to "true", then this input can only take uniform values and may only be connected to the outputs of &lt;constant> nodes or any other node whose output is explicitly declared to be "uniform" (optionally through a number of &lt;dot> nodes), but not be connected to the outputs of other (non-"uniform") nodes.  `uniform` must be set to true for string and filename-type inputs.
 * `defaultgeomprop` (string, optional): for vector2 or vector3 inputs, the name of an intrinsic geometric property that provides the default value for this input, must be one of "position", "normal", "tangent", "bitangent" or "texcoord" or vector3-type custom geometric property for vector3 inputs, or "texcoord" or vector2-type custom geometric property for vector2 inputs.
 For standard geometric properties, this is effectively the same as declaring a default connection of the input to a Geometric Node with default input values.
 May not be specified on uniform inputs.
 * `enum` (stringarray, optional): a comma-separated non-exclusive list of string value descriptors that the input couldmayis allowed to take: for string- and stringarray-type inputs, these are the actual values (or values per array index for stringarrays); for other types, these are the "enum" labels e.g. as shown in the application user interface for each of the actual underlying values specified by `enumvalues`.
 The enum list can be thought of as a list of commonly used values or UI labels for the input rather than a strict list, and MaterialX itself does not enforce that a specified input enum value is actually in this list, with the exception that if the input is a "string" (or "stringarray") type and an enum list is provided, then the value(s) must in fact be one of the enum stringarray values.
 * `enumvalues` (<em>type</em>array, optional): for non-string/stringarray types, a comma-separated list of values of the same base type as the &lt;input>, representing the values that would be used if the corresponding `enum` string was chosen in the UI.
 MaterialX itself does not enforce that a specified input value is actually in this list.
-Note that implementations are allowed to redefine `enumvalues` (but not `enum`) for specific targets: see the [Custom Node Definition: Implementation Elements](#custom-node-definition-implementation-elements) section below.
+Note that implementations are allowed to redefine `enumvalues` (but not `enum`) for specific targets: see the [Custom Node Definition: Using Implementation Elements](#custom-node-definition-using-implementation-elements) section below.
 * `colorspace` (string, optional): for color3- or color4-type inputs, the expected colorspace for this input.
 Nodedef inputs do not typically specify a colorspace; the most common use case is to specify `colorspace="none"` for inputs that are color-like but which should not be affected by colorspace conversions.
 * `unittype` (string, optional): the type of unit for this input, e.g. "distance", which must be defined by a &lt;unittypedef>.
 Default is to not specify a unittype.
 Only float-, vector<em>N</em>- and filename-type inputs may specify a `unittype`.
 * `unit` (string, optional): the specific unit for this input.
 Nodedef inputs do not typically specify a unit; if it does, that would indicate that the implementation of that node expects values to be specified in that unit, and that any invocation of that node using a different unit should be converted to the nodedef-specified unit for that input rather than to the application's scene unit.
 The most common instance of this is for angular values, where a nodedef might specify that it expects values to be given in degrees.